vivekkya/vivekkya/Readme.md

 ## Hi :wave: this is Vivek Yadav!
-I am a data scientist , with focus on computer vision.
-Currently I am working with QubitAI, a startup
+I am a data scientist with experience in buidling & deploying Deep Learning solutions in production environments.

 <br />